larson-group/clubb_release/input/case_setups/Readme.txt

   See clubb_driver.F90 for examples.

 nzmax | integer
- Maximum number of vertical levels.
-Note that if there is less sounding data than nzmax requires, then the domain will be truncated to nzmax levels.
+ Maximum number of vertical levels for grid_type = 2 or grid_type = 3.
+ Note that if there is less sounding data than nzmax requires, then the domain will be truncated to a value less than nzmax levels.

 grid_type | integer
   1 ==> evenly spaced grid levels, 2 ==> unevenly-spaced thermo. grid levels,